Flying Bird Object Detection Algorithm in Surveillance Video Based on Motion Information: Introduction

-Another type of video object detection method uses the idea of feature aggregation \cite{2017_Zhu_DFF, 2017_Zhu_FGFA, 2017_Hetang_Impression_Network, 2018_Zhu_Towards_High_Performance, 2017_Lu_Association_LSTM, 2018_Zhu_Temporally-Aware_Feature_Maps, 2019_Luo_Object, 2022_Han_Class-Aware_Feature_Aggregation, 2022_Xu_Multilevel_Spatial-Temporal_Feature_Aggregation, 2019_Deng_Object_Guided_External_Memory_Network, 2022_Masato_Temporal_feature_enhancement_network_with_external_memory} to improve the overall detection effect.
+Another type of video object detection method uses the idea of feature aggregation \cite{2017_Zhu_DFF, 2017_Zhu_FGFA, 2017_Hetang_Impression_Network, 2018_Zhu_Towards_High_Performance, 2017_Lu_Association_LSTM, 2018_Zhu_Temporally-Aware_Feature_Maps, 2019_Luo_Object, 2019_Wu_SELSA, 2021_Tao_Temporal_RoI_Align, 2022_Han_Class-Aware_Feature_Aggregation, 2022_Xu_Multilevel_Spatial-Temporal_Feature_Aggregation, 2019_Deng_Object_Guided_External_Memory_Network, 2022_Masato_Temporal_feature_enhancement_network_with_external_memory} to improve the overall detection effect.
 These methods enhance the feature information of the current frame by aggregating the Spatio-temporal information of different frames to improve the detection performance of degraded frames (when the video object has motion blur, occlusion, and appearance change, the detection effect is degraded).
 However, their main purpose is still to solve the effect degradation problem in video object detection.
-When applying their idea to our task, it will have some effect (we also need to aggregate the Spatio-temporal information of adjacent frames to enhance the features of the moving object in the current frame, thus overcoming the problem of missing object features caused by small or blurred objects in a single frame), but there will still be a lot of false detections and missed detections.
-We further analyze and find that most missed detections occur because the object is small or similar to the environment.
-Most false detections occur because of various tiny moving objects or objects similar to the object of interest in appearance.
-Therefore, the main reason for this problem is that most moving objects account for a small proportion of pixels in the whole monitoring image, and the problem of low signal-to-noise ratio (unbalanced positive and negative samples) is not easy to be eliminated in the training process.
+When applying their idea to our task, it will have some effect (we also need to aggregate the Spatio-temporal information of adjacent frames to enhance the features of the flying bird object in the current frame, thus overcoming the problem of missing object features caused by small or blurred objects in a single frame), but there will still be a lot of false detections and missed detections.
+We further analyze that their method first extracts the intermediate features of a single frame image and then aggregates the extracted intermediate features to aggregate spatio-temporal information.
+Since the objects in their experimental data are clear and have large sizes on most images, problems such as short blur, occlusion, and appearance change can be solved after aggregation.
+However, in our task, the features of most flying bird objects are not obvious on any image, and the size is small.
+In the feature extraction process of single frame images, the features of the flying bird objects are easily lost, which leads to the failure of spatio-temporal information aggregation.
+Secondly, due to the object's small size, the problem of low signal-to-noise ratio (unbalanced positive and negative samples) is not easy to eliminate in the training process.